 There is one central card with the most importance.
 It sheds light on the core question or difficulty in the person’s life.

-There are also a lot of ways to move through the spread.
-See what you’re drawn to each reading.
-Maybe you narrate from top left diagonally down to the bottom right.
+Once you’ve established the central card of the 9-card tarot spread, there are also a lot of ways to move through the spread.
+See what you’re drawn to in each reading.
+Maybe you narrate from the top left diagonally down to the bottom right.

 Other times you might focus on moving across the middle row where the tops and bottoms just illuminate little changes in the reading.